cypress-io/cypress-documentation/source/api/commands/intercept.md

 With `cy.intercept()`, you can:

 * stub or spy on any type of HTTP request.
+  * If `cy.intercept` provides a response object, or a fixture, or calls `req.reply()` then the request will NOT go to the server, and instead will be mocked from the test.
+  * Otherwise the request will go out to the server, and the test spies on the network call.
+The spying intercept can even modify the real response from the server before it is returned to the web application under test.
 * {% urlHash "modify an HTTP request's body, headers, and URL" Intercepting-a-request %} before it is sent to the destination server.
 * stub the response to an HTTP request, either dynamically or statically.
 * {% urlHash "modify real HTTP responses" Intercepting-a-response %}, changing the body, headers, or HTTP status code before they are received by the browser.